kloyaa/upcloudify/README.md

     const result = await cloudinary.image(files);
 ```
-<p>NOTE: Secrets should be stored in enviroment variables or use secret managers if available</p>
+<p>IMPORTANT NOTE: Secrets should be stored in enviroment variables or use secret managers if available</p>

 <h3>Author</h3>
 <a href="https://www.facebook.com/kloya.kamisato">